 About the author

-Steven is one of our most experienced members of the Bali Villa Escapes marketing team and has been living on the island for over a decade.
-A surfer, foodie and lover of Bali culture Steve is always on the lookout for what’s popular in Bali, what’s the newest tourist attraction and what travellers are likely to enjoy.
+Steven is one of our most experienced Bali Villa Escapes marketing team members and has been living on the island for over a decade.
+A surfer, foodie and lover of Bali culture, Steve is always on the lookout for what’s popular in Bali, the newest tourist attraction and what travellers are likely to enjoy.
 He has written extensive Bali travel guides for this site.